Not using Google Analytics Services is a lot like driving your car blindfolded.

 It’s a disaster waiting to happen; you can’t see where you’re going, have no idea how to get to your destination and your hazard perception and awareness are virtually non-existent.

-There are hundreds of good reasons to be using Google Analytics but if you’re still not really understanding the power of this free tool, try asking yourself these questions:
+There are hundreds of good reasons to be using Google Ads and Analytics but if you’re still not really understanding the power of this free tool, try asking yourself these questions:

 We’re not talking technically (that’s a whole different issue) but is it working to engage your customers?
 Are more people visiting your website?
 How long do they stay for?
 Which page gets the greatest number of clicks?
 Do they read your blogs?
 Do you even know?
 If you’re not using metrics to measure the success of your website, you could be piling all the money you have into your web design, graphics, domain and content without even knowing if you’re getting any results.

-Just because you’re investing money into SEO it doesn’t mean that it is paying off.
+Just because you’re investing money into Search Engine Optimization Services it doesn’t mean that it is paying off.
 The only way to really see and to really know if your SEO is working is by looking at the data.
 This is a fast-paced game – SERPs (Serach Engine Results Pages) will throw you off the top ranks in an instant if your customers aren’t clicking through and staying on your website.
 If you’re visitors aren’t sticking around, you need to know why.

 Consumer behaviour changes all the time – knowing what your customers were doing 6 months ago doesn’t mean it’s relevant today.
 There are seasonal changes in spending to consider, patterns based on pay day, as well as wider behaviour changes on a national and international scale.
 Who knew that a global pandemic would suddenly put toilet roll and dried pasta at the most wanted spot on the shopping list?!
 If you can tap into Google Analytics regularly to assess your customer behaviour, you’ll be in a much better position to forecast ahead and plan for periods of higher and lower activity.